Wisconsin Hazardous Waste Annual Report

-Starting with the 2021 report, the WA section will also be used as a notification record to update state and federal databases, similar to when a facility submits a RCRA Subtitle C (8700-12) Form.
+Since the 2021 report year, the WA section has been used as a notification record to update state and federal databases, similar to when a facility submits a RCRA Subtitle C (8700-12) Form.
 You will be asked the following:

 - The current generator status of your facility at the time of completing the report,